AlgoGenesis/C/Linked_List (Circular_linked_list)/deletion/Readme.md

 For other nodes, it searches for the node with the specified key and deletes it by adjusting the pointers of the neighboring nodes.
 #### Example:
 deleteNode(&head, 3);

 Deletes the node containing the value 3 from the circular linked list.

-### Display
-This function displays the contents of the circular linked list.

-#### Parameters:
-head: Pointer to the head node of the circular linked list.
-#### Functionality:
-If the list is empty, it displays a message: "List is empty."
-It prints each node's data in a circular fashion, showing that the last node points back to the head.
-#### Example:

-deleteNode(&head, 3);
-Deletes the node containing the value 3 from the circular linked list.

 ### 2.display(struct Node* head)